HacKanCuBa/blake2signer/docs/docs/performance.md

 Given this, it can be beneficial if you know from beforehand whether it will be worth compressing the payload or not: you can control this using the parameters `compress`, `compression_level` and `compression_ratio` with `Blake2SerializerSigner`.
 Check [the examples](examples.md#compressing-data) for more information.

-Generally, regular data with human-readable text is highly compressible which is why this characteristic is enabled by default, but [YMMV](https://www.urbandictionary.com/define.php?term=ymmv).
+Generally, regular data with human-readable text is highly compressible, which is why this characteristic is enabled by default, but [YMMV](https://www.urbandictionary.com/define.php?term=ymmv).

 !!! note
     The standard deviation presented on each evaluation should be at least two orders of magnitude lower than the mean for appropriate results.